NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         height="360"
     />
     <figcaption>
-       <a href="#world-map-no-cdn">With no CDN:</a> In this example, all the requests from all users throughout the world are handled by the origin server.
-Faraway users experience high latencies.
+       <a href="#world-map-no-cdn">With no CDN:</a> In this example, all requests from users around the world are handled by the origin server, resulting in high latency for users who are far away.
     </figcaption>
 </figure>